 Organic Stories are not the place for only posting photos of your inventory.
-Your followers know you sell vehicles, and while that’s important, they want to see the faces behind the vehicles.
+Your followers know you what you sell, and while that’s important, they want to see the faces behind the business as well.

-3. How to Reach More Auto Leads Through Story Advertising
+3. How to Reach More Leads Through Story Advertising

 Posting organic content on Facebook and Instagram Stories is great for maintaining a good brand reputation among your current followers.
 But what about people who don’t follow you?
 How can you get potential leads to view your Story content?